VivekBumb/ml-sports-prediction/README.md

 ### Winner: Support Vector Machine
 > **Why SVM Won:**
-> The Support Vector Machine emerged as the clear winner due to its exceptional profitability, delivering the highest return on investment at 51.8%, which makes it the most suitable model for practical betting applications.
-Its performance particularly excels in high-confidence scenarios, achieving an impressive 77% accuracy when operating at the 70% confidence threshold.
-This superior selective betting capability demonstrates optimal risk management, as the model performs best when making carefully chosen predictions rather than betting on every opportunity.
-Additionally, SVM's strong theoretical foundation, built on maximum margin optimization principles, provides a robust decision boundary that contributes to its consistent and reliable performance across different market conditions.
+> Support Vector Machine was the clear winner due to its exceptional profitability, recording the best return on investment of 51.8%, which made it the best model for practical application to betting.
+Its performance is exceptional in high-confidence instances, where it achieves an impressive 77% accuracy when it is at the 70% confidence level.
+This improved selective betting capability reflects better risk management, with the model performing optimally when it makes well-informed bets instead of betting for every event.
+SVM's strong theoretical foundation, based on maximum margin optimization, provides it with a good decision boundary, which results in its consistent and predictable performance in different market environments.

 ### Key Project Insights